 If you’re looking for something a bit more relaxed, Buenos Aires is the place to be.
 This city takes on New Years in a chic sort of way.
 We recommend heading towards the water in Puerto Madero to view the firework show at midnight.
-Or spend the evening in Recoleta and join in the authentic Porteño festivities at some exquisite eateries near the Recoleta Cemetary.
-If you’re looking for more nightlife, head to Palermo for nightclubs, dancing, and incredible drinks, but keep in mind the party doesn’t start until midnight.
+Or spend the evening in Recoleta and join in the authentic Porteño festivities at some excellent eateries near the Recoleta Cemetary.
+For nightlife, head to Palermo, a Buenos Aires neighborhood full of nightclubs, dancing, and incredible drinks.
+Pace yourself though; the official party doesn’t start until midnight.

 New Year’s Eve Traditions in Argentina

-If you’re celebrating the New Year in Buenos Aires, I hope you received a pair of pink underwear for Christmas, because tradition has it, you must wear a pair of gifted pink underwear to bring you good luck in the upcoming year.
+If you’re celebrating the New Year in Buenos Aires, I hope you received a pair of pink underwear for Christmas.
+Tradition has it; you must wear a pair of gifted pink underwear to bring you good luck in the upcoming year.
 Also, pick up a traditional Pan Dulce from one of the many bakeries (PanaderíA) in the city, this is a typical sweet bread with different dry fruits.

 Read more about our Argentina Tours and plan your New Year’s celebration in Buenos Aires.